shishiawase/drrr-bot/README.md

 # INSTALLATION

-Download the module and an example for it - [releases](https://github.com/shishiawase/drrr-bot/releases)
+Download the module and an example for it - [releases](https://github.com/shishiawase/drrr-bot/releases) or just download `drrr.py` from the repository folder

 - ## Install dependencies:
     ```